chenyang-an/chenyang-an.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a 4-th Ph.D. student in the Computer Science and Engineering Department, UC San Diego, where I am co-advised by Prof. [Rajesh K. Gupta](http://mesl.ucsd.edu/gupta/) and Prof. [Jingbo Shang](https://shangjingbo1226.github.io/).
+I am a Ph.D. student in the Mathematics Department, UC San Diego.
-Prior to UCSD, I completed my B.S. (with honors) in Computer Science at Fudan University, where I worked with Prof. [Yang Chen](https://chenyang03.wordpress.com/).
+Prior to UCSD, I completed my B.S. degree in Mathematics and my B.A. degree in Economics at UC San Diego.

-My research is grounded in Machine Learning and Data Mining, with an emphasis on addressing challenges related to data efficiency (e.g., few-shot learning, minimal supervision) and privacy (e.g., federated learning).
-Currently, my interests lie in developing <strong>federated learning</strong> solutions for complex real-world scenarios:

-* Statistical heterogeneity (non-IID, learning tasks)
-* System heterogeneity (network architectures, running capacities)
+My prior research interest is in mathematical physics and algebraic geometry.
+In particular, I studied the relationship between 2D quantum gravity and moduli space of curves and intersection numbers on it.

+My current research interest is in <strong>large language model based automatic theorem prover for mathematics with proof assistant</strong>.
+I believe that

+* centralized language model with large number of parameters
+* theorems proven by humans in the field of mathematics
+* high quality synthetic data
-* Personalization
+* smart engineering

-My projects target a wide range of applications, from common classification tasks in natural language processing and computer vision, to popular human sensing applications such as human activity recognition, health analytics, etc.
+will enable us to overcome this sparse search problem.

+This project can be applied in areas other than pure mathematics, like embedded system, real-time computing and theoretical physics